4.18 Ongoing Case Planning

 4. Parent’s attorney, if applicable;

-5. CASA, if applicable (the CASA worker receives all information pertaining to the child’s case plan and may have case plan information pertaining to the parents with their consent or court order);
+5. CASA, if applicable (the CASA worker receives all information about the child’s case plan and may have case plan information on the parents with their consent or court order);

 6. Administrative Office of the Courts Citizen Foster Care Review Board Program for the ten (10) day initial case planning only;